 In today's post, I will show you how to build super salads to stay healthy and fit!

-Looking for some light and fresh yet nourishing meal ideas that is ready in 10 minutes?
+Looking for some light and fresh yet nourishing meal ideas that are ready in 10 minutes?

 When we are busy and in need to prepare something quickly but tasty at the same time that will last you for the next day too, salads are the way to go.